albertony/vss/shadowrun/README.md

 ### Source code

-The source code is still based on the original source code from vshadow, it is not a complete rewrite, although parts of it have been refactored, and obiously code has been added.
+The source code is still based on the original source code from vshadow, it is not a complete rewrite, although smaller parts of it have been refactored, and of course lots of it removed, and some code added for the new features.
+This is something I might reconsider, but for now the risk of introducing more errors then I fix is too big.
+After all, vshadow has been in use for a long time, and if the source code from the open source repository is more or less the same as is used to build the exe included in Windows SDK then it has probably been trough some tough tests over the years.

-I have have not been very conscious about compiler version, language version etc. Using C++ standard features only, avoiding Microsoft specific features, are not considered important since the VSS integration is Windows specific anyway.
+I have have not been very conscious about compiler version, language version etc.
+Using C++ standard features only, avoiding Microsoft specific features, are not considered important since the VSS integration is Windows specific anyway.

 I removed build dependency to C++ ATL (Active Template Library), which is the original (vshadow) source code.
 It were used solely for the CComPtr smart pointer class, so I rewrote this to use the Microsoft specific _com_ptr_t class instead, which is very similar.